Realomooke2/alx-system_engineering-devops/0x00-shell_basics/README.md

+# 0x00.
+Shell, basics

+### The shell is a command-line interface (CLI) program that provides a way to interact with a computer's operating system through textual commands.
+The most popular shell is Bash (Bourne Again SHell), which is the default shell for most Linux distributions.

+### When using the shell, commands are entered one at a time, and the shell executes each command and returns a result.
+Common shell commands include navigating the file system (cd, ls), creating and editing files (touch, nano), managing processes (ps, kill), and more.

+### Shell commands can be combined and piped together to perform more complex operations.
+For example, the output of one command can be used as the input for another command using the pipe symbol (|).

+### The shell also provides features like command-line completion, history, and tab completion to make it easier to use.
+These features can save time and make it easier to navigate the shell.

+### Overall, understanding the basics of the shell is an important skill for anyone who wants to work with Linux or other Unix-like operating systems.

 ## 0. Where am I

 - Write a script that prints the absolute path name of the current working directory.